ICEPrey/Canvas-Discord-Bot/README.md

 ## About The Canvas Discord Bot

-🔔 Stay Informed: Receive instant notifications about upcoming assignments, quizzes, and important announcements directly in your Discord channels.
+🔔 Stay Informed: Receive instant notifications about upcoming assignments, quizzes, and important announcements in your DM's.
 Never miss a due date again!

-📅 Synchronized Calendars: Sync your Canvas course calendars with your Discord server to effortlessly manage your schedule.
+(Still Developing) 📅 Synchronized Calendars: Sync your Canvas course calendars with your Discord server to effortlessly manage your schedule.
 The bot ensures that you're always aware of what's ahead.

-📢 Announcement Broadcasting: Professors and instructors can easily broadcast course announcements to Discord channels, ensuring effective communication with students.
+📢 Announcement Broadcasting: Professors and instructors can easily broadcast course announcements to your DM's, ensuring effective communication with students.

-📋 Assignment Details: Quickly access assignment descriptions, rubrics, and attached files without leaving Discord.
+📋 Assignment Details: Quickly access assignment descriptions, without leaving Discord.
 The bot enhances your efficiency by keeping everything within your reach.

-📊 Grade Notifications: Receive instant updates when your grades are posted.
+(Still Developing) 📊 Grade Notifications: Receive instant updates when your grades are posted.
 Celebrate your successes and track your progress without constantly logging into Canvas.

-🔒 Security Matters: Your privacy and data security are our top priorities.
+🔒 Security Matters: Your privacy and data security is top priority.
 The bot operates within authorized channels and follows all relevant security protocols.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>